LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/reading/controller-validation/index.md

 ## Validation Flow

 Before diving into the details of the code, let’s consider the logical flow of control for validating data in a request.
 Let’s check out our `POST` action method for processing the Add Event form.
-Remember that this method uses model binding to create new `Event` objects from form submissions.
+Remember that this method uses model binding to create new `AddEventViewModel` objects from form submissions.

 ```csharp{linenos=table,hl_lines=[],linenostart=32}
 [HttpPost]